State funeral pallbearers praised for service to the Queen

 The unit had a close connection with the Queen – as the serving monarch she held the position of company commander and made a personal review of the company every decade.

-The work of the eight pallbearers was highlighted by people watching the events as they took place in Westminster.
+The work of the eight pallbearers was highlighted by people watching the events as they took place in Westminster and Windsor.

 Carla Lockhart, Upper Bann’s DUP MP, said: “Amidst the pageantry and occasion, eight young men silently went about their duty.